maas-alliance/maas.guide/vehicles.md

 People are increasingly coming to expect real-time updates about transportation vehicle locations.
 This provides situational awareness about timing and delays, while building confidence and trust in the transportation provider.

 Vehicle location information consists primarily of periodic updates about the vehicle's geographic coordinates \(latitude and longetude\), direction, and movement.
+This information can be made available via a 'streaming' API, which pushes vehicle locations to all subscribers on an interval.

 [^1]: Wikipedia: [car classification](https://en.wikipedia.org/wiki/Car_classification)